renaissance-benchmarks/renaissance/README.md

 - `db-shootout` - Executes a shootout test using several in-memory databases. (default repetitions: 16)

-#### dummy

-- `dummy-empty` - A dummy benchmark which only serves to test the harness. (default repetitions: 20)

-- `dummy-failing` - A dummy benchmark for testing the harness (fails during iteration). (default repetitions: 20)

-- `dummy-param` - A dummy benchmark for testing the harness (test configurable parameters). (default repetitions: 20)

-- `dummy-setup-failing` - A dummy benchmark for testing the harness (fails during setup). (default repetitions: 20)

-- `dummy-teardown-failing` - A dummy benchmark for testing the harness (fails during teardown). (default repetitions: 20)

-- `dummy-validation-failing` - A dummy benchmark for testing the harness (fails during validation). (default repetitions: 20)

 #### jdk-concurrent

 - `fj-kmeans` - Runs the k-means algorithm using the fork/join framework. (default repetitions: 30)